 There are certain words that have that uncanny ability to unlock your emotions when you read them.
 They’ll give you goosebumps, make you feel happy or sad, or inspire you to greater action.
 These are the words I’m talking about when I say power words.
 It’s the ones that go beyond how a product is “great” or “awesome”, but tells you how it’ll save your “teetering distribution network” or how it’ll “smash through those time barriers” your customers experience.
-For some great lists of power words to use in your social media messages (and frankly, everywhere else too), take a look at this list, this list, and this list.

 Lesson #4: Showcase your customers

 Lots of tech companies don’t want to talk about exactly how they helped their customers; just that they’re working with them.
-That’s why they always put up the company logos of their customers, but don’t often quote them in success stories they publish.
+That’s why they always put up the company logos of their customers but don’t often quote them in success stories they publish.

 That’s a mistake when it comes to social media.
 In social, it’s all about making connections with people.
 Yes, reaching out and connecting with the people behind the account handles and usernames.
-In fact, if you sound too corporate or impersonal, you’ll lose followers quickly and no one’ll listen to your stories.
+In fact, if you sound too corporate or impersonal, you’ll lose followers quickly and no one will listen to your stories.

 Ask your customer support teams to find out how your customers are using your products; then write about it!
 Tell your followers the obstacles your customers overcame using your products.
 Go beyond the traditional case study and showcase your customers’ surroundings, market obstacles, challenges, and more.
-Revealing this information to your audience helps them identify with you, since they probably face the same ones.
+Revealing this information to your audience helps them identify with you since they probably face the same ones.

 Square shows this through their Square Stories series of videos on YouTube.
 They’re short videos of Square customers explaining how they’re using the product in their business.
-There’s everything from retail shops to restaurants and even a pediatritian, Dr. Nash of 1-to-1 Pediatrics.
+There’s everything from retail shops to restaurants and even a pediatrician, Dr. Nash of 1-to-1 Pediatrics.

 Lesson #5: Write in smaller chunks

-On Twitter you’re forced to be brief, since you only have 140 characters to play with.
+On Twitter, you’re forced to be brief since you only have 140 characters to play with.
 But other social media platforms give you a much longer space to write in.
 Avoid the temptation to fill it up.
 That’s because as readers we love to scan, and not read.
 This applies to all social media, including the business blog.